 This time of year comes with so much excitement – adorable trick-or-treaters, loved ones gathered around Thanksgiving tables, and the enchantment of the holidays.
 But with the lovely comes the ugly.
 The cool weather and extreme temperatures can cause a whole mess of plumbing problems.
-Midland Air Service Experts Heating & Air Conditioning is here with some preventative measures to help you decrease your chance of encountering these common winter plumbing problems.
+Midland Air Service Experts is here with some preventative measures to help you decrease your chance of encountering these common winter plumbing problems.

 Pipes freezing a common plumbing problem for Columbia.
 This commonly happens when high water pressure from the main water pipe encounters freezing temperatures.
 To help keep this plumbing problem from happening to you, leave a faucet slightly open to make sure the water can constantly flow through.
 If you do find a frozen pipe, disable the main water supply to keep the pipe from breaking.
-Try defrosting the frozen area of the pipe with heated water and if that doesn’t solve the problem, give Midland Air Service Experts Heating & Air Conditioning a call and we’ll send one of our qualified plumbers out to look at the issue.
+Try defrosting the frozen area of the pipe with heated water and if that doesn’t solve the problem, give Midland Air Service Experts a call and we’ll send one of our qualified plumbers out to look at the issue.

 Broken Water Line